-- 1. The proposals for re-election of directors that the Board of Directors decides to submit to shareholders at the Annual General Meeting must be subject to a procedure, which shall necessarily include, a motion, in respect of independent directors, or a report issued by the Nomination Committee in respect of the remaining directors, whereby the quality of work and the dedication to office by the proposed directors during their prior tenure shall be evaluated.
-The Board of Directors shall, at any rate, prepare the report on the re-election of the candidate referred to in Section 21 above, and make it available to the shareholders. - 2.
-The Chairman, the Deputy Chairmen, the Lead Independent Director, the members of the Audit and Compliance Committee, the Nomination Committee, the Remuneration Committee and, where appropriate, of the Sustainability Committee, as well as, should they be directors- the Secretary and the Deputy Secretaries of the Board of Directors who are re-elected to the Board of Directors further to a resolution of the Annual General Meeting, shall remain in the office they held previously within the Board of Directors without any new re-election being required.
-The foregoing provision is without prejudice to the power of revocation which falls on the Board of Directors.
+- 1. The proposals for re-election of directors that the board of directors decides to submit to shareholders at the General Meeting of Shareholders must be subject to a procedure, which shall necessarily include, a proposal, in respect of independent directors, or a report issued by the Nomination Committee in respect of the remaining directors, whereby the quality of work and the dedication to office by the proposed directors during their prior tenure shall be evaluated.
+The board of directors shall, at any rate, prepare the report on the re-election of the candidate referred to in section 21 above, and make it available to the shareholders. - 2.
+The Chair, the Deputy Chair, the LID, the members of the Audit and Compliance Committee, the Nomination Committee, the Remuneration Committee and, where appropriate, of the Sustainability Committee, as well as, should they be directors- the Secretary and the Deputy Secretaries of the board of directors who are re-elected to the board of directors further to a resolution of the General Meeting of Shareholders, shall remain in the office they held previously within the board of directors without any new re-election being required.
+The foregoing provision is without prejudice to the power of revocation which is incumbent on the board of directors.

-Section 24.Term of office
+Section 24.
+Term of office

-- 1. Directors shall serve on the board for the term established in the Articles of Association, upon expiry of which they may be re-elected for the same maximum periods. - 2.
-Directors co-opted to the board shall hold their office until the date the first Annual General Meeting immediately after the appointment is held. - 3.
-A director who ends their term of office or for any other reason should cease to serve as a director may not serve as a director in any other company whose corporate objects are similar to that of the company for a period of two years.
+1. Directors shall serve on the board for the term established in the Articles of Association, upon expiry of which they may be re-elected for the same maximum periods.

+- 2. Directors co-opted to the board shall hold their office until the date the first General Meeting of Shareholders immediately after the appointment is held. - 3.
+A director who ends their term of office or for any other reason should cease to serve as a director may not serve as a director in any other company whose corporate objects are similar to that of the company for a 2-year period.

-The Board of Directors may, should it think it appropriate, release the outgoing director from their obligation or shorten the length of the period.
+The board of directors may, should it think it appropriate, release the outgoing director from their obligation or shorten the length of the period.